Wunderbyte-GmbH/moodle-theme_squared/README.txt

 Free Software
 =============
-The squared theme is 'free' software under the terms of the GNU GPLv3 License, please see 'COPYING.txt'.
+The squared theme is 'free' software under the terms of the GNU GPLv3 License.

 It can be obtained for free from: http://moodle.org/plugins/view.php?plugin=theme_squared